blitzcode/jacky/README.md

 ![Texture Grid](https://raw.github.com/blitzcode/jacky/master/img/texture_grid.png)

+### TextureCache

+OpenGL texture cache on top of the `ImageCache` module.
+Handles creation of textures and uploading into stand-alone texture or a `TextureGrid`.

 ### Timing

 Provides `getTick` and `timeIt` helpers.

 ### Trace

-Tracing system to allow all threads to print nicely timestamped and categorized messages with verbosity levels and disk logging.
-ANSI colors are used for console output.
+Tracing system to allow all threads to print timestamped and categorized messages with verbosity levels and disk logging.
+ANSI colors (through `ansi-terminal`) are used for console output.

 Example trace: